Multi-Stage Generalized Deferred Acceptance Mechanism: Strategyproof Mechanism for Handling General Hereditary Constraints: New Mechanism: Multi-Stage Generalized Deferred Acceptance (MS-GDA)

 \begin{my-theorem} \my{ Assuming the computation of $f$ and $d$ can be done in polynomial time, MS-GDA runs in polynomial time.} \end{my-theorem} \begin{proof}\my{ Since $d\geq 1$ holds, the number of required stages of MS-GDA is at most $n$. \citet{kty:2018} shows that GDA runs in $O(T(f)\cdot n^2)$, where $T(f)$ is the required time to calculate $f$.
 Thus, assuming the computation of $f$ and $d$ can be done in polynomial time, MS-GDA runs in polynomial time.} \end{proof}

 For choosing $d$ s.t. $f^d_k$ induces an \Mnatural-convex set, we can always choose $d=1$.
 However, choosing larger $d$ is desirable to obtain a fairer matching, since more students can compete based on colleges' preferences.
 Actually, MS-GDA becomes equivalent to SD if $d=1$ in all stages.
 For smaller $d$, we can simply enumerate induced vectors and check whether they form an \Mnatural-convex set.
 However, this becomes intractable for larger $d$.
 Let us illustrate two cases where we can obtain appropriate $d$.
-In Section~\ref{sec:evaluation}, we use two markets, each of which corresponds to these two cases.
+In Section~\ref{sec:evaluation}, we use two markets that correspond to these cases.

 The first case is that $f$ is divided into two parts, i.e., $f(\nu) := g(\nu) + h(\nu)$, where $g$ represents base-line distributional constraints, which induces an \Mnatural-convex set, and $h$ represents some additional constraints, which violate \Mnatural-convexity.
 Further assume that $h$ has a simple structure, e.g., it is represented by a set of linear inequalities.
 In Example~\ref{ex:common-example}, we can assume (i) and (ii) correspond to $g$ and (iii) corresponds to $h$, respectively.
 Then, at Stage $k$, $f_k$ is also divided into two parts, i.e., $f_k(\nu) := g_k(\nu) + h_k(\nu)$, and $h_k$ has a simple structure.
 Thus, it is easy to find maximum $d$ where $h_k(\nu)=0$ holds for any $\nu$ s.t. $|\nu|\leq d$, i.e., $f^d_k$ induces an \Mnatural-convex set.
 Also, $h_k$ can degenerate into several very simple constraints such that they never violate \Mnatural-convexity, as shown in the application of MS-GDA to Example~\ref{ex:common-example}.